 When two objects are being joined, a join reinterpretation operator is used to ensure that they share the same set of fields and hence have the same number and labels of outgoing edges (which is always possible albeit sometimes for the price of introducing has-value edges leading to unknown values).
-A formalization of join reinterpretation is available in [8], including a concrete join reinterpretation operator designed to preserve maximum information on nullified blocks in both of the objects being joined.
+A formalization of join reinterpretation is available in Appendix C.1, including a concrete join reinterpretation operator designed to preserve maximum information on nullified blocks in both of the objects being joined.
 The join reinterpretation allows the fields of the joined objects to be processed in pairs of the same size and type.
-As for joining values, we do not allow joining addresses with unknown values.7 Moreover, the zero value cannot be joined with a non-zero value.
-Further, addresses can be joined only if the points-to edges leading from them are labelled by the same offset, and when they lead to DLSs, they must have the same target specifier.
-On the other hand, apart from the already above expressed requirement of not joining a single value in one SMG with several values in the other SMG, no further requirements are put on joining non-address values, which is possible since we currently track their equalities only.
+As for joining values, we do not allow join-